GitauHarrison/somaSOMA-online-school-using-flask/README.md

 [Complete application image will go here]

+This is the third and final iteration of the somaSoma elearning app.
+The original application can be seen on [this repo](https://github.com/GitauHarrison/somasoma-eLearning-app).
+A project started while at [Moringa School](https://moringaschool.com/) with my friends [Mark Mwaura](https://github.com/Markmwaura) and [Alexona Kinuthia](https://github.com/muirurikin), I finally have a complete demo of the vision we had.
+This is a demo, though there are a handful other live versions I have built.

 ## Overview

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.